 Many Americans who love tea would turn up their noses at the idea of adding milk to it.
-Brits, on the other hand, are known for lacing their strong tea with milk.
-With or without milk, tea is tea.
-It’s served one way in Britain and another way in the United States, but everyone can recognize it for what it is.
+Brits, on the other hand, are known for lacing their tea with milk.
+Though tea and milk is considered more of a staple in Great Britain and just an occasional preference in the United States, everyone can recognize the customs for what they are.
 The language that Americans and Brits share is a bit like that—spoken differently in the two locations, but understandable by both groups of speakers.

 In British English, you have to use the present perfect for recent actions that affect the present.

 “I’ve broken your vase.
 Will you forgive me?”